 Many people self-medicate with opioids to numb emotional pain, PTSD, chronic stress, and undiagnosed mood disorders.
 A holistic dual diagnosis program can help people understand and treat their mental health alongside opioid recovery.
 The medically-assisted treatment uses medications that act similarly to opioids in the brain, assisting people to slowly ween off of painkillers.
 Without medication, it can be impossible to avoid relapse.

 Many people self-medicate and self-soothe with opioids.
 Unfortunately, it can be difficult for people to seek treatment or find the right opioid rehab center for their needs.
 When looking for a program, looking for dual diagnosis clinics is essential.
 These clinics provide mental health assessment and treatment alongside opioid recovery.

 This holistic approach often heals the root cause of substance use and lessens addiction triggers.
 It’s also important to find a clinic with medically-assisted treatment options.
 While not everyone may be a candidate for medically-assisted treatment, it can lessen the risk of relapse and increase program completion rates and success.

 Never trust a center that boasts a “quick fix” or has unlicensed therapists.
 While holistic treatment is essential in modern addiction treatment programs, not all alternative therapies work.
 It’s important to screen a clinic through your healthcare provider, and it never hurts to ask local support groups or addiction therapists for recommendations.

 Locate an Opioid Addiction Treatment Center in New Hampshire Now

 Opioids can be deadly.
-If you or someone you love is struggling, don’t wait.
+If you or someone you love is struggling, don’t wait for opioid abuse treatment.
 Seek treatment in New Hampshire today.